Lenses & mirrors

 The complex optical systems in our machines reduce the image printed on a wafer to the nanometer level

-When we talk about a lithography machine’s lens, we aren’t talking about a single, simple lens.
-We’re talking about a complex optical system made up of dozens of individual lenses, and, for EUV lithography, mirrors.
+When we talk about a lithography machine’s optics, we aren’t talking about a single, simple lens.
+The core of every lithography machine is an extended optical system made up of dozens of individual components.

-Each one must be correctly positioned to within a nanometer to ensure image quality.
-ASML’s innovation in lens design allows chipmakers to reduce the size of features on a microchip.
+In deep ultraviolet (DUV) lithography systems, those components are lenses; in extreme ultraviolet (EUV) systems, they’re mirrors.
+Each component must be correctly positioned to within a nanometer to ensure image quality.
+ASML’s innovations in lens and mirror design have allowed chipmakers to reduce the sizes of features on microchips.
 Since the late 1980s, all our lithography systems have featured optics from our strategic partner ZEISS.

 Numerical aperture